 There may well be a Galaxy Watch 5G option, too, with SM-R827 and SM-R837 model numbers speculated to be linked to what could be Samsung's first 5G-ready smartwatch.

-There are no details on what the new watches will look like, or whether they'll come in the same 42mm and 46mm sizes as the current models.
-We do appear to know the color options, though, with the watches said to come in black, silver and gold and with more colors possibly available closer to launch.
+While we don't know what the watches will look like just yet, we do appear to have details on the color options though, with the watches said to come in black, silver and gold and with more colors possibly available closer to launch.

 The only other bit of information shared is that it will feature 4GB of internal storage, which would mean it matches what pretty much every Samsung smartwatch has offered in the storage department.

-So when will we see the new Galaxy Watch?
+So when will we see a new Galaxy Watch?
 There's no details of that just yet.
-If we look to the fact that the first Galaxy Watch landed in August last year, there's every chance we could be looking at a similar release and launch window for the next one.
-No doubt there'll be an Apple Watch Series 5 and maybe even a Google Pixel Watch to go up against whatever Samsung has planned to fight for that place on your wrist.
+If we look to the fact that the first Galaxy Watch landed in August 2018, there's every chance we could be looking at a similar release and launch window for the next one.